MaureenGichuki/passwordlocker/README.md

 Maureen Gichuki

 ## Description
-This python application allows a user to signup or login into a password locker.
-A user is also able to create new usernames and passwords for different accounts and also have a password generated for them if they so wish.
+# This python application allows a user to signup or login into a password locker.
+A
+# user is also able to create new usernames and passwords for different accounts and
+# also have a password generated for them if they so wish.

 ## User Stories

+# Brief Description of the behaviours that have been implemented in the password lock application

 As a user, I want to create a password locker account with my details, a login username and password.
 As a user, I want to store my already existing account credentials in the application.
 As a user, I want to create new account credentials in the application.